winitzki/lamonte-jexer-wikis/dev-standards.md

   terminals to support more of xterm's features.

-* Be used across all classes of desktop/laptop/server hardware, especially machines that are either not able or allowed to run latest-gen GUI-based interfaces.
+* Be used across all classes of desktop/laptop/server hardware, especially machines that are either not able or not allowed to run latest-gen GUI-based interfaces.

 * Be a resource for other text-based user interface projects,